13 Climate Justice Leaders Imagined as Comic Superheroes

 Nathaniel Stinnett

-Founder and executive eirector of the Environmental Voter Project
+Founder and executive director of the Environmental Voter Project

 Artwork by Valentine De Landro